A Checklist For Implementing Scrum

 Empiricism

-We "Know" about our work by what we do and what we experience, rather than intuition or rationalism
+We "Know" about our work by what we do and what we experience, rather than by our intuition or by rationalism.

 Minimizing Waste

-Scrum has events that can help identify waste, and removing this waste keeps the team and work effort lean
+Scrum has events that can help identify waste, and removing this waste keeps the team and the work lean.

 Integrate Incremental Releases